 Peptide mapping is the principal technique for confirming a protein’s primary structure (amino acid sequence).
-The protein is digested using a proteolytic enzyme and the resultant peptides are analysed by liquid chromatography–mass spectrometry (LC-MS).
+The protein is digested using a proteolytic enzyme and the resultant peptides are analyzed by liquid chromatography–mass spectrometry (LC-MS).
 Our peptide mapping method combines an efficient digestion strategy, ultra-high performance LC separation and high resolution MS for in-depth protein characterization.

 Peptide mapping forms an important part of protein structure analysis as it also allows for the analytical characterization of a variety of post-translational modifications (PTMs), including: deamidation, oxidation, N-terminal pyroglutamic acid, C-terminal lysine clipping and glycosylation.